Risk

 Security professionals haven’t learned to sell

 The marketing department is great at marketing.
 The sales department is great at sales.
 It’s the legal department’s job to make a convincing argument.
+Security doesn’t always have these skills.
+And because security doesn’t bring in revenue, we often find ourselves being labeled as a cost center by leadership.

 This is made more difficult by the fact that persuasion isn’t often part of our skillset.
 When Security asks for their budget, it may be with a dull presentation or with worst-scenario, fear-based tactics.
 These don’t always work.

 This means there’s even more of a reason to study sales.
-We need to sell the need for better security, and clearly communicate the problems security will solve in a way that connects with leadership.
+We have to sell the need for better security, and clearly communicate the problems security will solve in a way that connects with leadership.

 Sales 101 for security professionals

-1. Discovery: What are your colleagues worried about?
+2. Discovery: What are your colleagues worried about?
 What about leadership?
 Get outside of the security department and meet your other co-workers.
 Talk to them and learn about the business concerns that are keeping them awake at night.
 Specifically find the worries that relate to security issues.

-2. Shape your pitch: Use what you’ve learned to build a pitch for your budget.
+3. Shape your pitch: Use what you’ve learned to build a pitch for your budget.
 Explain how security can meet their needs and address their worries.

-4. Don’t get upset: If the conversation doesn't go your way, don’t have an emotional response, or at least don’t have one in public.
+5. Don’t get upset: If the conversation doesn't go your way, don’t have an emotional response, or at least don’t have one in public.
 Keep building influence and working on your pitch.

-5. Make friends: Do you know someone in marketing who can improve your pitch?
+6. Make friends: Do you know someone in marketing who can improve your pitch?
 What about sales?
 Get out of your department and befriend the people who can help you learn how to be more persuasive.
 Befriend someone in leadership who can act as a champion for security.
 The more consensus you build, the easier this process will become.

 Businesses do see security’s value - they just need a reminder

-What happened to the high budgets of a couple years ago?
-The pandemic receded, and security professionals didn’t use their newfound popularity to keep security top of mind with leadership.
+That was temporary, however.
+Once the pandemic receded, budgets started dropping.
+The crisis was over, and it was back to business as usual.
+Unfortunately, security professionals didn’t use their newfound popularity to keep security top of mind with leadership.

 Are you ready to improve your organization’s risk management?